-Under Secretary's Order 3-2000, the authority to conduct inspections and issue citations for field sanitation and most temporary labor camps in agricultural employment has been delegated to the Employment Standards Administration (ESA).
+Under Secretary's Order 3-2000, the authority to conduct inspections and issue citations for field sanitation and most temporary labor camps in agricultural employment has been delegated to the Employment and TrainingAdministration (ETA).

 - 1. An employer's obligation under the abatement verification regulation still applies.
-However, OSHA's delegation of authority to ESA does not extend to other OSHA regulations or standards, including §1903.19. - 2.
-In situations where ESA determines employers are in violation of §1903.19, the following procedures are to be followed: - a.
-Wage and Hour District Directors, after following the procedures outlined in Section VIII., of this chapter, Employer Failure to Submit Required Abatement Certification, will send a copy of the inspection case file or a summary memorandum to the OSHA Regional Administrator's Office for referral following established practice. - b.
-The OSHA Regional Office shall forward appropriate case files to the Area Office having jurisdiction to open a NEW inspection (coded as a Referral) and process citation(s) for failure to comply with §1903.19.
-Upon receipt of the abatement verification documents related to the ESA inspection, OSHA will fax them to ESA.
+However, OSHA's delegation of authority to ETA does not extend to other OSHA regulations or standards, including §1903.19. - 2.
+In situations where ETA determines that employers are in violation of §1903.19, the following procedures are to be followed: - a.
+Wage and Hour District Directors, after following the procedures outlined in Section VIII, of this chapter (Employer Failure to Submit Required Abatement Certification), will send a copy of the inspection

-NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.

-NOTE: All field sanitation and temporary labor camp cases will automatically comply with the Appropriations Act rider because the field sanitation standard does not apply to employers with 10 or fewer employees and the rider does not apply to temporary labor camps.
+- case file or a summary memorandum to the OSHA Regional Administrator's Office for referral following established practice. - b.
+The OSHA Regional Office shall forward appropriate case files to the Area Office that has jurisdiction to open a NEW inspection (coded as a Referral) and process citation(s) for failure to comply with §1903.19.
+Upon receipt of the abatement verification documents related to the ETA inspection, OSHA will fax them to ETA. - NOTE: All field sanitation and temporary labor camp cases will automatically comply with the Appropriations Act rider because the field sanitation standard does not apply to employers with 10 or fewer employees and the rider does not apply to temporary labor camps. - c.

-- c.
 Penalties will be collected and processed following normal procedures.
 Upon receipt of penalties for the OSHA-issued §1903.19 citations, OSHA's case file will be closed. - d.
-In situations where an employer does not respond to OSHA's issuance of violations of \$1903.19 and dunning efforts fail, ESA shall be informed through memorandum and the OSHA case file closed with the penalties referred for debt collection.

-NOTE: See also Chapter 10, Industry Sectors, and Chapter 12, Specialized Inspection Procedures, for additional information.

-C. Follow-Up Policy for Employer Failure to Verify Abatement under §1903.19.
+In situations where an employer does not respond to OSHA's issuance of violations of §1903.19 and dunning efforts fail, ETA shall be informed through memorandum and the OSHA case file shall be closed with the penalties referred for debt collection. - NOTE: See also Chapter 10, Industry Sectors, and Chapter 12, Specialized Inspection Procedures, for more information. - C. Follow-Up Policy for Employer Failure to Verify Abatement under §1903.19.
 Follow-up or monitoring inspections would not normally be conducted when evidence of abatement is provided by the employer or employee representatives.
-For further information on exceptions for Enhanced Enforcement Program (EEP) cases, see CPL 02-00-145, Enhanced Enforcement Program (EEP) Directive, dated January 1, 2008.
+For further information on exceptions for Severe Violator Enforcement Program (SVEP) cases, see CPL 02-00-149, Severe Violator